MicrosoftDocs/SupportArticles-docs/support/sales-copilot/setup-installation-and-sign-in/connection-issue-with-two-factor-auth.md

 ## Cause

-Two-factor authentication is enabled in Dynamics 365, but not in Microsoft Teams.
+The two-factor authentication is enabled in Dynamics 365, but not in Microsoft Teams.

-If the Dynamics 365 organization has two-factor authentication enabled, but Microsoft Teams doesn't, the Copilot for Sales app for Teams can't communicate with Dynamics 365.
+If the Dynamics 365 organization has two-factor authentication enabled, but Microsoft Teams doesn't, the Copilot for Sales app for Microsoft Teams can't communicate with Dynamics 365.
 This is intended to prevent security incidents.
 When Dynamics 365 has two-factor authentication enabled, any communication from users that logged into an app without two-factor authentication is considered as untrusted.

 ## Resolution